Easy Sourdough Bread Recipe: Perfect for Beginners!

 Ingredients You’ll Need

-- Once the dough has had a chance to rest, begin completing your first stretch and fold.
+- Stretch and Folds: Once the dough has had a chance to rest, begin completing your first stretch and fold.
 To do this, grab one edge of the dough and pull up, gently stretching it out as you pull upwards.
 Place this dough back into the center, and then give the bowl a quarter turn.
 Then grab another edge of dough, and complete another stretch and fold.
 Repeat two more times.
 This is considered one set of stretch and folds.
 You will do two more rounds of stretch and folds, waiting about 20 minutes in between each set.

 - Bulk fermentation: Once you have completed the stretch and fold process, add the dough to a bowl or banneton basket, cover with plastic wrap or a damp kitchen towel and allow it to bulk ferment overnight, about 8-12 hours.